Screen sharing in customer support: uses, benefits, and drawbacks

 No link sharing

-Cobrowsing can also increase customer engagement and response rates 2x because users do not have to leave your app during a cobrowsing call if you use a solution like Fullview.
+Cobrowsing can also increase customer engagement and response rates 2x because users do not have to leave your app during a cobrowsing call if you use a solution like Fullview and they don't have to download another program or tool.
 When an agent initiates a cobrowsing call with a user who is online, they will receive a pop-up to accept the call straight in your app.

 Wrapping things up

 Screen sharing is a huge improvement compared to solving tickets over email and chat because it is a more visual and collaborative way to offer and receive customer support.
-However, with technology like cobrowsing taking things to the next level, there’s no longer any reason to settle for screen sharing.
+However, with technology like cobrowsing taking things to the next level, there’s no longer any reason to settle for less.

 Author